-What is Palmitoyl Oligopeptide?
+What Are Palmitoyl Oligopeptides?

 Most peptides are made of chains of amino acids, which are directly involved in the creation of proteins in the body.
-While Palmitoyl oligopeptide is a relatively new addition to the list of peptides that are used in skin care, some experts believe that the chains of amino acids communicate with the skin’s collagen and boost its production, which is a major factor in achieving smooth, wrinkle-free skin.
+Palmitoyl oligopeptide is a relatively new addition to the list of peptides that are used in skincare.
+Studies into its function suggest that the chains of amino acids communicate with the skin’s collagen production systems and boost its production, which is a significant factor in achieving smooth, wrinkle-free skin.